AI for Earth: SOS Mata Atlântica

-Brazil accounts for 13% of the fresh water in the world, but approximately 35 million Brazilians don’t have access to clean water.
-The contamination of many of Brazil’s rivers leads to high rates of waterborne illnesses among the human population and poses a threat to the area’s biodiversity – especially that of the Atlantic Forest.
-Although it stretches from the coast of Brazil inland to Argentina and Paraguay and encompasses major cities, such as Rio de Janeiro and São Paulo, the Atlantic Forest has suffered greatly from deforestation; today it covers just 12.4% of the land it once did.
-SOS Mata Atlântica, a non-profit organisation dedicated to preserving the Atlantic Forest and its species and ecosystems, has organised thousands of volunteers across the country to collect water samples and create sets of longitudinal data (collected monthly) on the quality of Brazil’s water.
-Without sophisticated analysis, however, the data couldn’t be used to its full potential.
+Brazil accounts for 13 percent of the fresh water in the world, but approximately 35 million Brazilians don’t have access to clean water.
+The contamination of many of Brazil’s rivers leads to high rates of waterborne illnesses among the human population and poses a threat to the area’s biodiversity—especially that of the Atlantic Forest.
+Although it stretches from the coast of Brazil inland to Argentina and Paraguay and encompasses major cities such as Rio de Janeiro and São Paulo, the Atlantic Forest has suffered greatly from deforestation; today it covers just 12.4 percent of the land it once did.
+SOS Mata Atlântica, a nonprofit organization dedicated to preserving the Atlantic Forest and its species and ecosystems, has organized thousands of volunteers across the country to collect water samples and create sets of longitudinal data (collected monthly) on the quality of Brazil’s water.
+Without sophisticated analysis, however, the data couldn't be used to its full potential.

 Using data to protect precious ecosystems

 Fresh water is an essential resource, but sewage, run-off and industrial pollution contaminate many of the rivers that flow through Brazil’s Atlantic Forest.
 Brazil’s first Microsoft AI for Earth grantee, SOS Mata Atlântica, is using AI to better protect the ecosystems and people of this region.